Vyral/jason-daniels-recruiting/_drafts/what-content-should-you-send-your-farm.md

 youtube_code: FguxKxGY0Lo
 ---

-{% include youtube.html %}The content you send your farm shouldn’t be exactly the same as the content you send your sphere.
-Let’s talk about why.
+{% include youtube.html %}<center>The content you send your farm shouldn’t be exactly the same as the content you send your sphere.
+Let’s talk about why.</center>

 When you send out content to your farm, the information you send them should be a little different from the things you send your sphere, in general.
 This is because **farms are restricted to a geographic area, whereas your sphere is just a collection of people you’ve connected with.&nbsp;**